Existence and Characterisation of Bivariate Bicycle Codes: Introduction

 on the parity check matrices imposes a strict restriction on the existence of non-trivial random constructions \cite{alberto}.
 Therefore, many codes are constructed from a top-down approach and presume a generalised bicycle ansatz \cite{bicycle} that satisfies condition Eq. (\ref{eq:orth}).\\

-Recently, \textit{bivariate bicycle} (BB) codes have been proposed as a promising candidate for LDPC quantum codes with possibly a practical transpilation scheme on near-term quantum computing platforms \cite{bravyi, terhalBB}.
+Recently, \textit{bivariate bicycle} (BB) codes have been proposed as a promising candidate for LDPC quantum codes with possibly a practical transpilation scheme on near-term quantum computing platforms \cite{bravyi, terhalBB, chenplanar}.
 Such codes belong to the family of\textit{ lifted product codes,} which contains the first asymptotically good quantum codes \cite{ldpc, LP}.
 It's unknown what the exact trade-off is between the code parameters $[[n,k,d]]$.
 For any BB code of 'size' $\ell\times m$, one can use blind brute force to find non-trivial codes, though this is computationally expensive.
 Instead, we consider these codes as ideals in a \textit{polynomial quotient ring} generated by two cyclic groups of size $\ell$ and $m$.
-Studying two cases, where $\ell$ and $m$ are either odd and mutually coprime, yielding \textit{coprime BB codes} \cite{coprime}, or where they are free to take any integer value, yielding \textit{quasi-cyclic BB codes}, we study their code parameters $[[n,k,d]]$, examine under what circumstances these codes exist, and demonstrate \textit{asymptotic badness} as the number of physical qubits $n$ grows to infinity for any sequence of BB codes.\\
+Studying two cases, where $\ell$ and $m$ are either odd and mutually coprime, yielding \textit{coprime BB codes} \cite{coprime, linpryadko}, or where they are free to take any integer value, yielding \textit{quasi-cyclic BB codes}, we study their code parameters $[[n,k,d]]$, examine under what circumstances these codes exist, and demonstrate \textit{asymptotic badness} as the number of physical qubits $n$ grows to infinity for any sequence of BB codes, showing that the abelian nature of BB codes forms the limiting factor towards asymptotic goodness.\\

 In this Article, we characterise the fundamental properties of BB code parameters.
 In Sec. \ref{sec:coding}, we lay out the relevant background theory of classical and quantum codes.
 We introduce BB codes in Sec. \ref{sec:bb}, calculate their code dimension and upper bounds for their distance, and we provide conditions on the existence of non-trivial BB codes in Sec. \ref{sec:construct}.
 We discuss BB code performance in Sec. \ref{sec:performance} by comparing to the rotated surface code, and we highlight the smallest possible BB codes.
 A summary of our work is presented in Sec. \ref{sec:summary}.